ALASKAN TUNDRA WOLF PHOTO SIZE AND FINISH OPTIONS

 THE STORY BEHIND THIS ALASKAN TUNDRA WOLF PHOTO

 The Arctic.
 Late morning.
 Day five of my trip.
-One by one, a pack of Alaskan tundra wolves began to pass by.
+One by one, an Alaskan tundra wolf began to pass by.
 All I could see were their white, bushy tails.
 I abandoned my camera and walked towards them.
 As I got closer, the Alpha male made it very clear that I needed to keep my distance.

 The Alpha male and female waited for the others to walk downhill first, then turned around to look at me before walking down themselves.
 It felt as though they were saying goodbye, for now.
 Every time I think of them, that gesture puts a smile on my face.
 I hope to see them again someday.
 In the meantime, I will be directing my energy towards their preservation.